-This post is pertinent for those who:
+This post on converting a policy from term to permanent is pertinent for those who:

-- Want to continue having life insurance coverage, but are facing a much higher term life insurance rate upon renewal
+- Want to continue having affordable life insurance coverage, but are facing a much higher term life insurance rate upon renewal

 - Desire to understand the various nuances of a permanent life insurance policy

 - Seek to understand who permanent life insurance is for

 - Want to see examples of how much a universal life insurance policy costs